When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

 This version is shorter and stays well within the 10-lookup rule.

-Note: If you need to keep multiple SPF entries because they’re all actively used, consider using a subdomain for Omnisend.
-When setting up a subdomain, ensure that you add MX records to it.
-If you're unsure which MX records to use, you can copy them from your root domain or contact your domain provider for assistance.
+Note: If you need to keep multiple SPF entries because they're all actively used, consider using a subdomain for Omnisend.
+When setting up a subdomain, add MX records to it.
+If you're unsure which MX records to use, copy them from your root domain or contact your domain provider.

 You can edit your SPF record in your domain provider’s DNS settings (e.g., GoDaddy, Shopify, Cloudflare, Namecheap, etc.).